Problems With Your Pipes?

 Sometimes, when you turn your faucet off quickly, you will hear noises coming from your pipes.
-They can creak or whistle, but the most common complaint is a banging sound.
-This usually means that your pipes need some maintenance.
+They creak or whistle, but the most common complaint is a banging sound.
+This usually means your pipes need maintenance.

 The official name for banging pipes is “water hammer.”
 Most locales require pipes to have a water hammer arrestor installed.
-This is a mechanical device that controls the flow of water, which reduces the chances that you will hear banging or any other sort of sound.
+This is a mechanical device that controls the flow of water, which reduces the chances that you will hear a banging sound.
 If this device malfunctions, you will need to have a trusted plumber in Sarasota install a new one to get rid of the annoying noise.

 You may also need to recharge or replace your air chambers.
 An air chamber functions as a shock-absorber for your pipes.
 When a faucet closes quickly, it can send a shockwave of energy through the pipes.
-If this isn’t absorbed properly, the pipes will absorb it themselves, and that’s the banging you hear.
+If this isn’t absorbed properly, the pipes will absorb it themselves, and make a banging sound.
 The air in the chamber absorbs this shock, unless the air is displaced by water.

 To function properly, an air chamber needs to be installed at the highest point in your system.
 A plumber can usually figure out where this is and whether your air chamber is working well.
 Over time, the air chamber can get filled with water.
 This means that the air, which was absorbing the system’s shock, no longer has a place.
 When this happens, pipes bang.

 Eventually, you will hear your faucets trying to suck air in.
 This sound means that you have successfully recharged your air chambers.
-At this point, turn off all of the water you have running in your house.
-Turn the main valve back on, and run your faucets until the water is flowing normally.
-You should notice that the banging sound is gone.
+Turn off all of the water running in your house, then turn the main valve back on and run your faucets until the water is flowing normally and the banging sound is gone.

 Another common problem with pipes happens when water freezes in them during the winter.
 Since water expands when it freezes, this can cause the pipe to burst.
 When you try to use it again, it will spray water all over the place, which can cause massive damage.
-Even if the pipe doesn’t burst, frozen water doesn’t flow, so your faucets, toilets, and more won’t work until the pipe is thawed.
+Additionally, your faucets, toilets, and more won’t work until the pipe is thawed.